gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For Java, Groovy, Kotlin and Android compatibility, see the [full compatibility notes](userguide/compatibility.html).

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Features for Gradle tooling providers

+### `TestLauncher` can select specific methods

+The `TestLauncher` interface in the Tooling API is capable of launching tests by specifying the name of the test classes or methods.
+If there are multiple test tasks contain those test classes/methods, then all tasks are executed.
+This is not ideal for IDEs: developers usually want to execute only one test variant at the time.
+To overcome this, Gradle 6.1 introduces the `withTaskAndTestClasses()` and `withTaskAndTestMethods()` methods.

 ## Improvements for plugin authors